BlackMetalz/windows-note/sync_backup.md

 OK.
 The cron daemon is now running.

 # Last step: do it as in linux cause ssh and rsync already setup.
 Im too lazy to write fully description :v

+- Note: Port default of cygwin sshd is 22 ( remember to allow it in firewall with specific IP )